Skip to content

 ~/.config/smelt honors $XDG_CONFIG_HOME.
 Override the init.lua path with --config <path>.
 If no config exists on first launch, the setup wizard creates one for you.

-Project-local files (.smelt/*) are gated by the trust prompt — accept the directory the first time you open it.
+Project-local files (.smelt/*) are gated by the trust prompt; accept the directory the first time you open it.
 Use them for repo-specific keymaps, slash commands, permission rules, or MCP servers without polluting your global config.
+Project-local config is especially useful on teams: clone the repo and the agent already knows the project's conventions and tooling.

 The Getting Started guide covers basic provider setup.
 See the Configuration Reference for every provider/setting field, and the Plugin Authoring guide for writing larger extensions against the smelt Lua API.